george0st/Ff2Cql/README.md

 ## 1. The main motivation

- - the Apache NiFi v2 does not support Apache Cassandra v4/v5 (NiFi 2 deprecated support for Cassandra v3)
+ - the Apache NiFi v2 does not support Apache Cassandra v4/v5 (NiFi v2 removed the Cassandra processor due to security vulnerabilities and unmaintained code.
+The processor supported only Cassandra v3)

 ## 2. Usage in NiFi